 The key to creating a nap schedule for this early part of Baby‘s life that truly works is sticking to that schedule as closely as the two of you can.
 The more you put Baby down for a nap at the same time of day every day, the easier it will be for them to drop off at that time.
 Random and erratic nap schedules can be stressful for parents and disruptive for babies who need their rest.

 As much as we strive for neatness in our daily schedules, life gets messy.
 Imagine you’re just lowering Baby into the crib when your cell phone lights up with a panicked text from a visiting friend.
 They’ve missed their flight back home and could use an emergency lift to the train station.
 This would mean delaying Baby’s nap by an hour or so, but as long as they are sleeping on a mostly consistent schedule, it’s fine to occasionally shuffle things around.
 Really.
 You’ll be happier for it.

-As always, even if Baby gets grumpy about being put down to sleep on his back, back-sleeping is an important part of keeping him safe.
+As always, even if Baby gets grumpy about being put down to sleep on her back, back-sleeping is an important part of keeping her safe.

 - Rupal Christine Gupta.
 “Naps.”
 KidsHealth.
 The Nemours Foundation, April 2016.
 Retrieved October 25 2017. http://kidshealth.org/en/parents/naps.html#.